Ficus opposita

-Ficus opposita is one of several fig species commonly known as sandpaper figs. It is native to the Northern Territory and Queensland in Australia.Other common names include sweet sandpaper fig, sweet fig and the ambiguous "figwood" and "watery fig".
+Ficus opposita is one of several fig species commonly known as sandpaper figs. Other common names include sweet sandpaper fig, sweet fig and the ambiguous "figwood" and "watery fig".
+It is native to New Guinea, the Indonesian island of Java, and to Queensland in Australia.

 It grows as either a shrub or small tree.

 As the figs ripen, their colour changes from green to yellow to reddish-brown and finally, to black.
 The fruit is edible and palatable, tastier than most other fig species.

 It serves as a food plant for the caterpillars of the Queensland butterfly the common- or purple moonbeam (Philiris innotatus).

 The leaves on this plant can treat skin infections such as tinea.

 Shown to hybridise with Ficus coronulata.